 In discussing this subject with our Member companies, we were astonished by the number who mentioned the failure of their merit rating programs because supervisors shied away from being objective and critical.
 The vice-president of one company put it this way:

 “One of our most difficult problems in developing our front-line supervision as well as the middle management group is to teach the ability to talk frankly with their people in merit-rating their work.”

 Further discussion indicated that the supervisors and executives have no difficulty discussing progress reports “so long as they are favorable and a pay increase for the individual is anticipated.
 But if the rating is mediocre or poor it means no increase, and explaining the reasons involves criticism.
 So rather than rate a person below average, they give an unw realistic merit rating.
 The result is that in some instances, because they’re afraid to go through a session of criticism, they wind up by giving good ratings and then we have to grant raises to people for very bad performance.”

 The role of the critic is a difficult one.
 No one wants to be considered tough to work for.
 Many a supervisor is particularly sensitive to the possibility that no matter what he does he will be considered an S.O.B. by his employees.

 But you only increase your burdens if you try to dodge your responsibility.
 You have to point out the need for improvement, wherever it exists.

 When you have a tough job to do, the best course is to face it honestly, without minimizing the difficulties.
 Concentrating on it can help to make it less painful.

-The facts about yourself: your past mistakes, your personality, the kind of situations in which you lind criticizing distasteful;
+- The facts about yourself: your past mistakes, your personality, the kind of situations in which you find criticizing distasteful;